 THE W-O-W PATTERN:

-THE EIGHT W-O-W PATTERN UPON THE W-O-W PATTERN:
+THE WEB-OF-WYRD RECURRING UPON THE W-O-W PATTERN:

 ________________________________

-The runes fit on the Web of Wyrd symbol when some of them are scaled to different sizes and slightly altered.
+The runes fit on the Web of Wyrd symbol when some of them were scaled to different sizes and slightly altered.
 It seemed incomplete to me, and I really wanted to add some more lines to the symbol to make the runes align.

 The runes aligned closely on a variation of the W-O-W Pattern that had twelve extra diagonal lines added to the Web of Wyrd symbol.
 I named it The 3,9,9 W-O-W Pattern, because it has three vertical lines, nine diagonal lines in one direction and nine diagonal lines in the other direction: